-On March 19, 2021, the vast majority of osteopathic fourth-year medical students will learn if they matched into residency.
-Four days after that, they’ll learn where they matched.
+In March, the vast majority of osteopathic fourth-year medical students will learn if they matched into residency.
+A few days later, they’ll learn where they matched.
 The weeks leading up to Match Week are often highly stressful, as students anxiously wait to learn where their training will continue and also consider the possibility of not matching.

-Last year, in the historic first Match under the new single graduate medical education accreditation system, 99.29% of spring 2020 DO graduates seeking GME were placed into accredited GME programs, according to AACOM.
+Earlier this year, 99% of spring 2021 DO graduates seeking GME were placed into accredited GME programs, according to AACOM.

 The first steps to executing a contingency plan for not matching start well before Match Day, says Kim Peck, the director of academic and career development at Michigan State University College of Osteopathic Medicine.
 Melva Landrum, the director of the office of medical student success at University of North Texas Health Science Center/Texas College of Osteopathic Medicine, agrees.